nickmvincent/cmpt120_fall2024/lecture_src/deck_10.md

 ---

+## Using cmpt120image.py and pygame

-Ok, time to import an existing image
+Ok, time to import an existing image.

 - Download cmpt120image.py
   - Try: `pip3 install pygame`
 - Create a new script

 ---